BLOOMBERG Arts MENTORS

 Background

-College students serve as Arts Mentors for the teens participating in the Bloomberg Arts Internship (BAI) program.
-Since 2012, with funding from Bloomberg Philanthropies, BAI teen and college programs in New York City have been administered by the Studio Institute.
+College students and recent college graduates serve as Bloomberg Arts Mentors for the teens participating in the Bloomberg Arts Internship (BAI) program.
+Since 2012, with funding from Bloomberg Philanthropies, BAI teen and college programs in New York City have been administered by Studio Institute.

 We partner with a broad range of arts and cultural institutions to provide meaningful career training that exposes both teen interns and college students to professional pathways in the arts and art education.

-Brooklyn: Brooklyn Botanic Garden, Brooklyn Youth Chorus, Cool Culture, STREB Laboratory for Action Mechanics, Theatre for a New Audience, UrbanGlass, viBe Theater Experience, Wyckoff House Museum—and participating NYC high schools: Brooklyn High School of the Arts, Digital Arts and Cinema Technology High School, Edward R Murrow High School, and Midwood High School
+Brooklyn: Brooklyn Academy of Music, Brooklyn Arts Council, Brooklyn Botanic Garden, Brooklyn Conservatory of Music, The Brooklyn Rail, Brooklyn Youth Chorus, Cool Culture, The Laundromat Project, STREB inc., Theatre for a New Audience, UrbanGlass, viBe Theater Experience, Weeksville Heritage Center, Wyckoff House Museum—and participating NYC high schools: Brooklyn High School of the Arts, Digital Arts and Cinema Technology High School, Edward R Murrow High School, and Midwood High School

-Queens: King Manor Museum, Materials for the Arts, New York Hall of Science, Queens Botanical Garden, Queens County Farm Museum—and participating NYC high schools: Academy for Careers in Television & Film, Queens Technical High School, and Thomas A. Edison High School
+Queens: King Manor Museum, Materials for the Arts, New York Hall of Science, Queens Botanical Garden—and participating NYC high schools: Academy for Careers in Television & Film, Queens Technical High School, and Thomas A. Edison High School

 Staten Island: Snug Harbor Cultural Center & Botanical Garden, Staten Island Museum—and participating NYC high school: Curtis High School